ProfGarfield/ExtendedMusicForTOTPP/README.md

 In order to choose a playlist in game, open the Pick Music Menu, and choose the third option.
 If you changed `@PICKMUSICTOT` as suggested above, this line will be called "Choose Playlist".
 Otherwise, it will be called "Crusade".
 Selecting this option will open the menu to choose a playlist or to select a particular track in the playlist.

+Note that some Lua scenarios may override this option with their own custom music.

 ### Creating and Changing Playlists

 One of the default playlists contains all the .mp3 files in the Music Folder.
 If that's all you're interested in, you don't have to do anything.